Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This taps into something that would be exciting and pushes the CEO to take a moment to reflect, as it not just something they would be excited about but something that would matter beyond the company.

-## Where do you see this company in the next few years?
+## Where Do You See This Company in the next Few Years?

 ### Who to Ask:
 CEO / Founder